jcornwall26/cost-aware-architecture/README.md

 If execution is successful, the local `.csv` file is uploaded to S3.

 ## Visualizing via QuickSight Dashboards
-Current state, this project doesn't build this infra, but the pattern is building Athena & Glue resources to support Quick Sight dashboards.
-Example looks like:
+Current state, this project doesn't build this infra, but a pattern to visualize is building Athena & Glue resources to support Quick Sight dashboards.
+The outcome can look like:
 ![qs example](./supporting_docs/quick-sight-example.png)